Thelukepet/course/assignments/P-faq.md

 The scala version (and the specific JVM) are printed right under the logo when starting `spark-shell`.

+### Firefox config

+Myself, I had quite some trouble getting Kerberos and Firefox to work together correctly.

+What helped is to create a clean profile, and set the variable there;
+starting Firefox in a terminal where `KRB5_CONFIG` is set to the config file in your homedir.
+For example:

+    KRB5_CONFIG=${HOME}/.surfsara.krb5.conf firefox -P bigdata

+You can set the configuration option for Kerberos manually, or edit the `prefs.js` file for this profile (`${HOME}/.mozilla/hash.bigdata/prefs.js`) to include

+    user_pref("network.negotiate-auth.trusted-uris", "https://, hathi.surfsara.nl");

+If you need to debug, enable logging of authorization related events as follows:

+    export NSPR_LOG_MODULES=negotiateauth:5
+    export NSPR_LOG_FILE=/tmp/test.log

 ### See also:

 * Additional info on [`spark-shell`](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-shell.html)